 4. Social Oomph

-Social Oomph has been around for awhile, and it is a popular marketing tool for those who want a more extended campaign.
+Social Oomph has been around for a while, and it is a popular marketing tool for those who want a more extended campaign.
 My personal favorite feature is definitely their queue reservoir.

-What is the most annoying part about social promotion?
+What is the most annoying part of social promotion?
 Re-promoting the same post over and over again, weaving it in with other posts so it doesn’t overdo it and annoy followers.
 Social Oomph allows you to set a task to automatically reshare the posts with good spaces of time in between.
 It automates what is an irritating necessity.

 Dlvr.it is a content sharing platform, fully automated, and nothing more.
 It doesn’t try and stretch into other avenues, and while that is a con for those who want a more integrated marketing platform, its features still make it a good choice for content producers/promoters.
-It monitors your RSS feed to auto update any new posts from your site.
+It monitors your RSS feed to auto-update any new posts from your site.

-It allows you to quickly schedule anything you want to share from around the web with a couple button clicks.
+It allows you to quickly schedule anything you want to share from around the web with a couple of button clicks.
 It even promotes your content to both online and local media to extend your reach and boost traffic.
 There are a few alternatives listed here.

 For those who haven’t heard of it, IFTTT stands for If This Then That.
-It is a “recipe builder” for life hacks, connecting services, devices and tasks to make a more efficient system.
+It is a “recipe builder” for life hacks, connecting services, devices, and tasks to make a more efficient system.

 They have recipes already for everything from Slack to Google Drive, and even those for your personal life, like Health and Fitness hacks.
 If you want to run your whole life more efficiently, this is definitely the way to do it.

 Zapier is somewhat similar to IFTTT.
 It is more of a marketer’s automator, where the other tool is more personal based.
 You just select what apps you want to integrate, and to do what tasks.
-It let’s you build these little processes without knowing any coding at all.
+It lets you build these little processes without knowing any coding at all.
 It is super easy to use, no matter how little experience you have.